Parkersburg, Iowa: Parks and recreation

 Miracle Park on the west side of Parkersburg is a premier outdoor recreational attraction.
 It encompasses two expansive and separate playground areas, one for younger children (2–5 years old) and another for older children (5–12 years old).
-Miracle Park is one of the top outdoor playgrounds you will find in the Midwest.
 Miracle Park also includes an outdoor swimming pool, three shelter houses, concrete basketball courts, and a granite Veterans Memorial constructed in 2010.

 Schwartz Memorial Park on the east end of town contains a playground, gazebo shelter house, walking path, and a small fishing pond for the youngsters.

 The Depot Park on the north side of Parkersburg is adjacent and on the south side of Beaver Creek.
 It features a shelter house, historic Parkersburg depot and caboose, playground equipment, and plenty of area to fish.

 Adjacent to the Depot Park on the north side of the river is Beaver Meadows Golf Course and Campground.
 This area includes a nine-hole, par 34 golf course with 2,554 yards of play.
-The public campground includes spaces with and without electric hookups, a new restroom and shower facility, shelter houses, and is a convenient place for fisherman and avid golfers and an all-around relaxing place to enjoy a weekend.

 Legend Trail Golf Course on the east side of Parkersburg.
 It includes a nine-hole, par 36 golf course with 3,313 yards of play.
 Legend Trail Golf Course provides a large club house for weddings, graduations, etc., driving range, a walking path, and is also near Schwartz Memorial Park.

 The Big Marsh Wildlife Management Area is Iowa's largest timber, wetland, and grassland area.
 It encompasses over 5,800 acres of land for public hunting, fishing, bird watching, and hiking.
 The Big Marsh is a recreational paradise during any season and is located six miles north of Parkersburg on Highway 14.